Sushmitasuman21/React-ToDoList/README.md

+# 📘 React Course Manager ToDoList App

+A simple React app to manage a list of courses.
+Users can add, update, and delete course entries containing a **Course Name** and a **Trainer Name**.

+---

+## ✨ Features

+- ➕ Add a course with course name and trainer name
+- 📝 Update existing course details
+- ❌ Delete a course
+- 🔄 Real-time list updates

+---

+## 🛠 Tech Stack

+- React (Functional Components + Hooks)
+- JavaScript
+- CSS or Tailwind CSS

+---

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.